 Sensorineural hearing loss is permanent, and in most cases, there are no medical or surgical treatment options.
 Hearing aids are the primary treatment for sensorineural hearing loss.
 In some situations, hearing aids are not beneficial for certain individuals with severe to profound sensorineural hearing loss.
 These people may benefit from cochlear implantation.

 Sensorineural hearing loss is most commonly experienced as a sloping high-frequency hearing loss, typically associated with aging or noise exposure, and often both.
 High-frequency hearing loss may be difficult to notice because it occurs gradually over time.
-People with high-frequency sensorineural hearing loss often report they can hear people speaking, but not clearly and they are mumbling.
+People with high-frequency sensorineural hearing loss often report they can hear people speaking, but not clearly and that they are mumbling.
 These individuals are candidates for hearing aids.
 A hearing care professional can help you decide which hearing aids are best suited for your hearing needs and lifestyle.

 Conductive hearing loss

 The second most common type of hearing loss is conductive hearing loss and is a result from a problem in the outer or middle ear that prevents sound waves from entering the inner ear properly.